english-language/about/README.md

 * https://github.com/basic-english - the research and development that had been started by C.K.
 Ogden a long time ago;
 * https://github.com/robo-english, https://github.com/robo-language, https://github.com/in-robo;
-* https://github.com/common-english - well... this one is about the slang and other aspects of everyday use of language by "the commons", hehe;
+* https://github.com/common-english - well... this one is about the slang and other aspects of everyday use of language by "the commons", hehe.
+Aside, but this meaning is becoming more and more obsolete and this term may become the main name of the language for international communications or a 'common' language spoken by _both_ men and machines.
+I will look into it a bit more;
 * https://github.com/natural-language - this is mostly for Natural Language
   Processing and machine-related matters and materials;
 * https://github.com/natural-language-meaning - the last step of Natural